Thai journalists arrested for news coverage of anarchist graffiti on temple

 Tewarit said his colleagues were not aware of the charges prior to their arrest even though the warrant was issued last May.

-“Their arrests created fear about news coverage of sensitive issue,” he said.
+“Their arrests created fear about news coverage of sensitive issues,” he said.

 There are no comments yet.
 Add your comment to start the conversation.